mciocchi/atomic_d6/README.md

 Vehicle armor functions identically to character armor:

-- **Same Rules as Character Armor**: Vehicle armor uses the same Bonus system
+- Same Rules as Character Armor: Vehicle armor uses the same Bonus system
-- **Armor Bonus**: Vehicles with armor gain Bonus to defense against attacks
+- Armor Bonus: Vehicles with armor gain Bonus to defense against attacks
-- **Armor Types**: Vehicles can have light, medium, or heavy armor (or modern equivalents)
+- Armor Types: Vehicles can have light, medium, or heavy armor (or modern equivalents)
   - Examples: Light vehicle armor (+1), Reinforced plating (+2), Heavy armor (+3)
-- **Integration**: Vehicle armor Bonus is added to vehicle Defensive Feats (if vehicles can use Defensive Feats), then converted to Passive Bonus
+- Integration: Vehicle armor Bonus is added to vehicle Defensive Feats (if vehicles can use Defensive Feats), then converted to Passive Bonus
-- **Tech Level**: Higher tech vehicles may have advanced armor (energy shields, reactive plating, etc.)
+- Tech Level: Higher tech vehicles may have advanced armor (energy shields, reactive plating, etc.)
-- **Maintenance**: Vehicle armor can be damaged and requires repairs (like other vehicle systems)
+- Maintenance: Vehicle armor can be damaged and requires repairs (like other vehicle systems)

 #### Examples: Armor in Action

-**Example 1: Light Armor with Defensive Feat**
+Example 1: Light Armor with Defensive Feat

 Kaelion (Concept Bonus +4, Swordsman Aspect) wears light leather armor (+1 Bonus) and uses Dodge to avoid an attack.